 Here are foods to focus on to help every athlete fight inflammation in their body.
 Unless you’re already supplementing or eating these foods, you can seriously impede the results of your training if you do now focus on getting proper nutrition.

-Eating cold water fish such as salmon or tuna can supply the EPA and DHA that your body needs.
+Eating cold-water fish such as salmon or tuna can supply the EPA and DHA that your body needs.
 These omega-3 fatty acids have anti-inflammatory properties that can treat the swelling of your joints generally caused by too much physical activity and too much consumption of omega-6 fatty acids.
 So, if you are an athlete that loves to eat red meat, you need to balance your omega-6 with omega-3.

 What probiotics can do for you is it supplies your gut with good bacteria to help boost your immune system to aid cellular repair.
 Since athletes’ bodies undergo a lot of muscular wear and tear, urgent tissue repair is needed.
 You can improve your gut health by eating more fermented foods or supplementing with probiotics.

-This fruit is a good substitute when you’re craving for something sweet.
+This fruit is a good substitute when you’re craving something sweet.
 It’s an excellent source of Vitamin C and bromelain and can help break down the proteins you eat to aid digestion.
 Pineapple can also help reduce swelling caused by inflammation and improve blood circulation which helps deliver more oxygen to help with the body’s healing process.

-A great source of Vitamin C, K and beta-carotene, broccoli is a vegetable that you should have at least every other day.
+A great source of Vitamin C, K, and beta-carotene, broccoli is a vegetable that you should have at least every other day.
 Its anti-inflammatory properties can also reduce muscle and joint swelling.
 It is the most recommended vegetable for body-builders and athletes.

 A main ingredient/spice used to cook curry, its yellow pigment contains the compound curcumin.
 Curcumin aids in blocking inflammatory chemicals in the body.
-One of the many benefits of taking turmeric supplement is preventing the release of pain receptors called prostaglandins.
+One of the many benefits of taking turmeric supplements is preventing the release of pain receptors called prostaglandins.
 This is why turmeric is also a great remedy in treating body aches and pains caused by inflammation.